elixir-lang/elixir-lang.github.com/getting-started/introduction.markdown

 Let's get started!

 > If you find any errors in the tutorial or on the website, [please report a bug or send a pull request to our issue tracker](https://github.com/elixir-lang/elixir-lang.github.com).
-If you suspect it is a language bug, [please let us know in the language issue tracker](https://github.com/elixir-lang/elixir/issues).

 ## Installation